githiago-f/githiago-f/README.md

 - 💬 Ask me about TypeScript, JavaScript, NodeJS, Scala, Ruby...
 Any thing I could help you to 😉
 - 📫 How to reach me: tfarias@protonmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: My first meet with programming was with Ruby, developing RPG games
+- ⚡ Fun fact: My first meet with programming was with Ruby, developing an RPG

 How can I help you? 😄